mariinkys/starrydex/README.md

 ## Information

-> [!WARNING]
-> This application is being developed for learning purposes and it may or may not be usable.
-> Due to time constrains, development may be slow for a while.

 Created by [mariinkys](https://github.com/mariinkys).
 Pokémon and Pokémon character names are trademarks of Nintendo.

 This application uses [PokeApi](https://github.com/PokeAPI/) and it's resources.